 - Pet Therapy

 - Disaster Animal Response Team

-The purpose of Clay County Humane Society is the prevention of cruelty to animals, the relief of suffering among animals, and the extension of humane education.
-We are a non-profit organization and must rely on grants, donations and fundraisers to continue to serve the community.
+The purpose of Clay Humane is the prevention of cruelty to animals, the relief of suffering among animals, and the extension of humane education.
+We are a non-profit, animal welfare organization that must rely on grants, donations and fundraisers to continue to serve the community.
 DONATE NOW.
 Throughout the year we have many activities such as vaccination clinics, pet photos, membership drives, county fairs and festivals.
 We encourage you to support our events.
 These activities help make it possible to achieve our goals.